Serverless compute

 For more information about secure cluster connectivity, which is mentioned in the diagram, see Secure cluster connectivity.

-The table below summarizes differences between Serverless compute and the Classic data plane architecture of Databricks, focusing on product security.
+The table below summarizes differences between serverless compute and the classic data plane architecture of Databricks, focusing on product security.
 It is not a complete explanation of those security features or a detailed comparison.
-For more details about Serverless compute security, or if you have questions about items in this table, contact your Databricks representative.
+For more details about serverless compute security, or if you have questions about items in this table, contact your Databricks representative.

 Item |